Travel guide

 • Currency: the Canadian dollar (CAD).
 Carry some cash, although cards are accepted almost everywhere.

-• Huge distances: crossing the country is like crossing Europe several times.
-Plan itineraries and internal flights with margin.
+• Enormous distances: crossing the country is like crossing Europe several times.
+Plan trips and internal flights with plenty of leeway.

 • Cold and winter: from November to March, it's very cold, especially inland.
-Extreme cold drains phone battery faster, so carry a portable charger.
+Extreme cold drains your phone's battery faster, so carry a portable charger.

 • Plugs: Type A and B (110V).
 You'll need an adapter from Spain.